 Make sure any international moving companies that you consider are accredited by the Better Business Bureau.
 You also want to check that they are fully licensed, bonded, and insured.
 Get a quote from several companies so you can compare them and make an informed decision.

 Communication is key to working with international movers.
 Ask for a firm timeline for picking up your belongings and receiving them at your new location.
 You should also find out what is included in their services.
-Will you need to pack your own boxes or do they provide that service?
+Will you need to pack your boxes or do they provide that service?
 Do they have the ability to move specialty items like pianos or large TVs and is that an extra cost?

 When you sign a contract, double-check for hidden fees.
-Ensure that your delivery address is accurate and the timeline that you agreed upon is clearly indicated.
+Ensure that your delivery address is accurate and the timeline that you agreed upon is indicated.
 Find out how the delivery process works and address any logistical challenges that might arise like narrow driveways or several flights of stairs.

 Having Your Car Shipped Overseas